 ALTERNATE ART SPACES - Greenville Centre Stage Theatre Gallery, 501 River Street, Greenville.
-Through July 10 - "Sawdust Dreams," a retrospective by Karen Leigh.
-July 14 - Aug.
+Through Aug.
 20 - "Michelle Jardines".
-A reception will be held on July 14, from 6:30-9pm.
 Jardines is Cuban-American birn in 1979 in Jersey City, NJ.
 She is a first generation Cuban-American artist who has emerged in the wake of the influence of Gerhard Richter, Frida Kahlo and J.M.W.
 Turner.
 Jardines is constantly refining her visual influences through multiple areas of contemporary art.
 Her Cuban heritage has led her to focus on abstract realism and abstract expressionism that are continuously evolving through her life experiences.
 Ongoing - Featuring works by visual art members of MAC.
 Exhibits are offered in collaboration with the Metropolitan Arts Council.
 Hours: Tue.-Fri., 2-6pm & 2 hr. prior to shows.
-Contact: MAC at 864/467-3132 or at (www.greenvillearts.com).
+Contact: MAC at 864/467-3132 or at (www. greenvillearts.com).